vuejs/vuepress/packages/docs/docs/plugin/README.md

 # Plugin

-Plugins usually add global-level functionality to VuePress.
+Plugins generally add global-level functionality to VuePress.
 There is no strictly defined scope for a plugin - there are typically several types of plugins:

 1. Extend the page’s metadata generated at compile time.
 For example [@vuepress/plugin-last-updated](./official/plugin-last-updated.md);
 2. Generate extra files before or after compilation.
 For example [@vuepress/plugin-pwa](./official/plugin-pwa.md);